kedro-org/kedro/docs/source/configuration/advanced_configuration.md

 }
 ```

-If no merging strategy is defined, the default destructive merging strategy will be applied.
-Note that this merge strategy setting only applies to configuration files in different environments.
+If no merge strategy is defined, the default destructive strategy will be applied.
+Note that this merge strategy setting only applies to configuration files in **different** environments.
-When files are part of the same environment, they are always merged in a soft way and an error will be thrown when files in the same environment contain the same top-level keys.
+When files are part of the same environment, they are always merged in a soft way.
+An error is thrown when files in the same environment contain the same top-level keys.